apache/airavata/docs/tutorial/gateways2019_tutorial.md

     verbose_name = "Gateways 19 Tutorial"
     fa_icon_class = "fa-comment"
 ```

+This the main metadata for this custom Django app.
+Besides the normal metadata
+that the Django framework expects, this also defines a display name
+(`verbose_name`) and an icon (`fa_icon_class`) to use for this custom app.

 3. Create a file with the path `gateways19_tutorial/views.py` with the following
    contents: